 In 2014-15, VanDerveer coached UCSD to an 18-10 record overall and 16-6 in the conference, finishing fourth in the CCAA and qualifying for the conference tournament.
 Farrah Shokoor earned All-CCAA First Team honors while Miranda Seto and McKennan Bertsch were named honorable mentions.
 In addition, Shokoor was honored with a spot on the Daktronics All-West Region Second Team.

 In 2013-14, VanDerveer led UCSD to a 16-11 overall record and placed fifth in the CCAA with a 13-9 conference record.
 Miranda Seto and Erin Dautremont earned All-CCAA accolades.

-In 2012-13, VanDerveer's first season leading the Tritons, the team posted a 22-11 overall record and placed second in the CCAA with a 17-5 mark.
+In her first season leading the Tritons, in 2012-13, VanDerveer's team posted a 22-11 overall record and placed second in the CCAA with a 17-5 mark.
 UCSD won its first-ever CCAA Tournament title and qualified for NCAA postseason play for the eighth time since joining the NCAA Division II ranks in 2000.